 All fruiting trees need to be pruned and cherry trees are no exception.
-Whether sweet, sour or weeping, knowing when to prune a cherry tree and the correct method for cutting back cherries is a valuable tool.
-So if you want a cherry tree that will provide maximum fruit production, ease of harvest and care and is aesthetically pleasing in appearance, then you need to prune cherries.
+Whether sweet, sour, or weeping, knowing when to prune a cherry tree and knowing the correct method for cutting back cherries are valuable tools.
+So, if you want a cherry tree that will provide maximum fruit production, ease of harvest and care, and is aesthetically pleasing in appearance, you'll need to prune your tree.
 The question is what is the proper method for cherry tree pruning?
-Let’s talk cherry tree pruning care.
+Let's talk cherry tree pruning care.

 Why Trim a Cherry Tree?

 Pruning cherries, or any fruit tree for that matter, is of paramount importance.
 The primary reason for trimming cherry trees is to ensure the most optimal access to sunlight.
 Cherry tree pruning allows for aeration, allowing light channels to penetrate the tree, allowing a better fruit set, ease of harvest, and the ability to battle or thwart disease.
 So in essence, when you trim a cherry tree back, it will be allowed to develop a proper form, yielding higher quality fruit earlier in its life and remaining healthier overall.
 Trees that have been improperly pruned or trained tend to have upright branch angles, which may lead to limb damage under heavy fruit production.